 Harris County Area Agency on Aging is a local government entity focused on education, advocacy and direct support of area residents over age 60.
 The agency provides information about government benefits seniors may be eligible for and connects caregivers to the people who need them all over Harris County and beyond.
 Click here for Harris County Area Agency on Aging.

 Interfaith Partners aims to educate, train, care for and support both caregivers and the seniors they look after.
 This group holds workshops and training sessions for caregivers, as well as professional training sessions to sharpen or refresh caregivers' skills.
 The agency also offers respite care for short breaks.
 Click here for Interfaith Partners.

-If you or a loved one are looking for senior housing with caregiver support or assisted living in Houston, let us help.
-Enter your zip code in the text box below to begin your search.
+If you or a loved one are looking for a Houston assisted living community with caregiver support, let us help.

 Alzheimer's Association Houston and Southeast Texas offers several donor-supported programs to support caregivers and patients at every stage of Alzheimer's disease.
 Programs offered, mostly for free, include early detection, safety services, veterans' outreach and clinical trials.
 The association also organizes caregiver support groups and hosts a schedule of events that includes workshops to help support providers communicate with Alzheimer's patients and manage their finances.
 Click here for Alzheimer's Association Houston and Southeast Texas.